Top 20 Highlights: Tokyo

 18. Animal Cafes

 Not specifically Tokyo highlights here, but its a trend which began right here in Japan.
 Starting with the introduction of the revolutionary cat cafes, the concept has spread worldwide and extended to all kind of animals.
-From your more ordinary cat and dog cafes, the species range extends to the more exotic owls and mini-pigs to the truly unique of hedgehogs and capybaras.
-In these establishments you either pay a cover charge, or buy a priced-up drink in liue of it.
+From your more ordinary cats and dogs, the species range to the more exotic owls and mini-pigs to the truly unique of hedgehogs and capybaras.
+In these establishments you pay a cover charge, or buy a priced-up drink in liue of it.
 After payment you’re free to observe and interact with the wildlife that usually roams the area freely.

 19. Takeshita Street

-A list of Tokyo highlights must include a shopping street or two, Takeshita Street being one of the best to chose from.
+A list of Tokyo highlights must include a shopping street or two.
+One of the best streets to choose from has to be Takeshita Street.
 Located in the teenage culture rich district of Harajuku, the side street is stacked from one end to the other with mostly independent fashion stores and boutiques, snack stalls, animal cafes and everything in-between.
 The street is also home to “antenna shops”, which stores will use to test prototype products.

 20. Ameya Yokocho Market